esxr/coms4507-notes/COMS4507 Exam.md

 ___
 ### Resources
-These are the best resources to get data from
+These are the best resources to get knowledge from
 - brilliant.org
 - medium.com
 - IBM docs